A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 Different Kinds Of Paracord Knots And Steps How To Make It

 There are many available tutorials on how to do the paracord knots online.
-But the secret to success is watching the video tutorials and the eagerness to learn the technique.
+However, the secret to success is watching video tutorials and being eager to learn the technique.
 Here are some of the various types of knots and steps on how to do it:

 The Cobra Knot

 1. Hold the two strings together with your fingers.
-Make sure that it is straight alongside each other.
+Make sure that they are straight alongside each other.

-2. Form a loop by taking the left cord.
-Next, put the rest of the rope behind the two significant strings.
+2. Take the left cord and form a loop.
+Then, put the rest of the rope behind the two significant strings.

 3. Put the correct string under the left strand and back to the loop you created using the remaining line.